 Embrace the healing power of nature!
-The City Nature Challenge is back in Pittsburgh for 2021.
-This year, in light of the COVID-19 pandemic, we have modified the challenge to help keep organizers and participants safe.
+The City Nature Challenge is back in Pittsburgh for 2023.
 Using the free iNaturalist app, let’s work together virtually with cities around the world to safely document biodiversity in whatever way we can, even at home or in our neighborhoods.

 Educators: Share the City Nature Challenge with your students.
 Everything you need to get started is right here in this toolkit, and it can be easily adapted for distance learning.

 April 28 – May 1: Make Nature Observations!

 City Nature Challenge Observation Blogs

 - by Patrick McShea Today is National Go Birding Day, a designation that prompts questions about how best to become involved in such …Read More »